Ian-Protocol/pascal_ian_coding_assignment13/README.md

 If any of these checks fail, the commit is rejected.

 In addition, Github Actions enforce the same checks remotely on every push.

+## Important!
+If you want to test the pre-commit checks locally, run `npm install` after opening the cloned repo in your IDE!